 You also want to save the resulting data and documents in an electronic document management system.

-Integration’s importance cannot be overstated.
-The applications are endless:
+The importance of third-party integrations cannot be overstated.
+The applications are practically endless:

 - Purchase requisitions often require project codes or part numbers.
 These are usually available from SQL and users shouldn’t have to know or look them up.

 - Vacation requests are more accurate if they can look up PTO data from an HR system.
 Employees have clear information.

 - Your expense approval system can integrate with databases or accounting systems to ease the process for employees.

 Similarly, business process management software should always be paired with electronic document management.
 There are hundreds of EDM systems from SharePoint to Oracle and it’s likely you already have one.

 Make sure that your automated workflows can write their data and documents to the system, that they’re automatically indexed, and that it doesn’t require any manual data entry or other additional work.

 This is an obvious one.
 Internal business processes like purchase orders, expense reports, and leave requests contain sensitive and confidential data.
 If you trust them to a vendor, you should rightfully care about data security.